pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 **Write post-upgrade validation test plan**
 -------------------------------------------

-It is highly recommended that you have a set of regression tests that you run when you upgrade Black Duck.
-If there was a hiccup that caused database corruption, then this will help provide validation that the upgrade worked correctly.
-This set of regression tests could be as simple as verifying that the same projects are visible, that the results of key BOMs of project-versions are OK, that admins can access license management, policy management, or other sections.
+Customer is required to have a Production-mimicing set of major stress and regression tests that are run when upgrading Black Duck.
+This set of regression tests might include verifying that the same projects are visible, that the results of key BOMs of project-versions are OK, that admins can access license management, policy management, or other sections.

-In addition to this, there will be new functionality with the new releases.
+In addition to this, there will be new functionality with the new release.
 If your organization is looking to take advantage of these changes, then you will need to make sure that these changes fit into your policies and procedures.
 Having tests to check these features will provide validation specific to your installation.

 You may have cases open with Synopsys concerning your use of the product that are slated to be fixed in this release.
 RFEs you have requested may also be part of this release.
-There should be some tests to verify that these fixes and improvements work as expected in this release.
+There should be tests to verify that these fixes and improvements work as expected in this release.

-In this section, the areas that need to be checked prior to upgrading Black Duck.
+In this section, the areas that need to be checked prior to upgrading Black Duck are listed.
 This includes server setup (RAM, CPUs, Storage), O/S versions, and application versions.

-### **Checklist:**
+### **Checklist**

 -   Review Regression Tests to see if changes in functionality impact the test cases.